Zren/zren.github.io/kde_docs/widget-TranslationsI18n.md

 {% capture label %}Reusing other translations{% endcapture %}
 {% capture sectionLeft %}
-While it's bad practice to link to private code, if you know another widget a translated string, you can use `i18nd(domain, string, ...)` to use translations from that domain.
+While it is bad practice to link to private code, if you know another widget has translated a string, you can use `i18nd(domain, string, ...)` to use translations from that domain.
 Note that a widget's domain starts with `plasma_applet_`, and ends with the widget's `X-KDE-PluginInfo-Name`.

 Eg: `plasma_applet_com.github.zren.helloworld`